pojntfx/gnome-shell-extension-sticky-app/README.md

 ## Overview

+Also install https://extensions.gnome.org/extension/2639/hide-minimized/ to hide the minimized app from the overview.

 🚧 This project is a work-in-progress!
 Instructions will be added as soon as it is usable. 🚧

 ## License